dworac/docs-dworac/docs/repositories/index.md

 ### Trunk-Based Development

-Trunk-Based Development (TBD) is a software development practice where developers work on a single branch (usually the `main` branch) and commit their changes directly to that branch.
+Trunk-Based Development (TBD) is a software development practice where developers work on a single branch (usually the `master` branch) and commit their changes directly to that branch.
 TBD is the default development workflow for this project.

 See [Trunk-Based Development](./trunk-based-development) for more information.